red-collar-official/flutter_kore/packages/umvvm/docs/utility.md

 It helps to manage form views where you need to validate user input.

-It contains map of validators (keys of map are <b>GlobalKey</b> so form can autpmatically scroll to error field if user trying to submit form) and <b>executeSubmitAction</b> method to call form validation process.
-You need to pass this keys as parameters to your field widgets.
+It contains map of validators (keys of map are <b>GlobalKey</b> so form can automatically scroll to error field if user trying to submit form) and <b>executeSubmitAction</b> method to call form validation process.
+You need to pass theese keys as parameters to your field widgets.
 Field widget implementation is up do developer.

 Validators can be manually updated: